 - TCFD recommendations

-b) Relevant national principles and guidelines on CG and sustainability reporting.
+b) Relevant national principles and guidelines on sustainability reporting.

 c) Specific environmental and social issues most relevant to Southeast Asia.